Math functions¶

 Signature:

-whose unit is the input unit raised to the given power, and whose value
+Returns: A Quantity whose unit is the input unit raised to the given power, and whose value

 is the input value raised to the given power.

-A unit-aware adaptation of std::sqrt
+A unit-aware adaptation of std::sqrt and

-the input and output are Quantity
+std::cbrt.
+Both the input and output are

-types.
-Since sqrt
+Quantity types.
+Since sqrt and cbrt are arbitrary-unit

-operation, the square root applies
+operations, the root applies

 independently to the unit and to the value.